-Also, even though the earning rate is the same, there are still significant differences between the cards, which include the annual fee, the anniversary bonus points received, travel credits earned and the option to buy up a better boarding position.
+But even though the earning rates on the cards aren’t market leading, there are significant differences among them that make it worth considering your options.
+These include the annual fee, the anniversary bonus points, travel credits earned and the option to buy up to a better boarding position.

 You’ll find the benefits of the Southwest Plus, the Southwest Premier and the Southwest Premier Business to be similar.
 The Plus costs $69 on an annual basis, while the Premier (both personal and business versions) costs $99 annually.
 The difference between them is the bonus points you receive every year after you pay the annual fee.

-The Southwest Plus card comes with 3,000 bonus points (worth $45 at 1.5 cents per point) on every card anniversary (meaning every 365 days from when you were first approved for the card), while the Southwest Premier and the Southwest Premier Business come with 6,000 bonus points at each card anniversary, which are worth $90 at 1.5 cents per point.
+The Southwest Plus card comes with 3,000 bonus points (worth $42 at 1.4 cents per point, which is generally the value you get when redeeming for Southwest’s “Wanna Get Away” fares) on every card anniversary, meaning every 365 days from when you were first approved for the card.
+The Southwest Premier and the Southwest Premier Business come with 6,000 bonus points at each card anniversary, which are worth $84 at 1.4 cents per point.

 Although the Southwest Plus card is the least expensive option for the first year, if this is a card you believe you’ll be keeping for years to come, you’ll find the Southwest Premier to be the better long-term value, thanks to the bonus points.